Xbloro/xbloro.github.io/_posts/2020-11-11-GUI-encryption-Tool.md

 # A little GUI Encryption Tool for Windows

-I was bored so i tried to learn cryptographic development on windows.
+I was bored so i tried to learn cryptographic development on Windows.
 As a forensic analyst, u sometime have to work with sensitive data and its better to encrypt them for the transfer / copy / storage or whatever.